nbkhope/getting-started-react-native/GUIDE.md

 />
 ```

+The `value` property we added above will make sure the TextInput will start off with a value determined by the initial value of the `state` variable.
+This could be useful when you set the name in the state (in the constructor) to something other than empty value.
+Say, for example, in an edit page for a user profile where you have to start off with the form **already filled** with stored user information from a database.

-Then, after the welcome message is over, just before the exclamation point, add a Text component with the name property that is stored in the state:
+Now, after the welcome message is over, just before the exclamation point, add a Text component with the name property that is stored in the state:

 ```
 <Text style={styles.welcome}>